MaaSTaaR/539kernel-book/Chapter 2: Let's Start with the Boot Loader.md

 ## Introduction

 When a computer powers on, a piece of code called bootloader is loaded and takes the control of the computer.
-Usually, the goal of the bootloader is loading the kernel of an operating system from the disk to the main memory and gives the kernel the control of the computer.
+Usually, the goal of the bootloader is loading the kernel of an operating system from the disk to the main memory and gives the kernel the control over the computer.
 The firmware of a computer is the program which loads the bootloader, in IBM-compatible computers the name of this program is BIOS (Basic Input/Output System) [^2].

 There is a place in the hard disk called *boot sector*, it is the first sector of a hard disk [^3], BIOS is going to load the content of the boot sector as a first step of running the operating system.
 Loading the boot sector's content means that BIOS reads the content from hard disk and loads it into the main memory (RAM).
-This loaded content from the boot sector should be the boot loader, and once its loaded into the main memory, the CPU will be able to execute it as any normal application we use in our computers.
+This loaded content from the boot sector should be the bootloader, and once its loaded into the main memory, the CPU will be able to execute it as any normal application we use in our computers.
 So, the last step performed by BIOS in this process is giving the control to the bootloader to do whatever it wants.

 So, before start writing 539kernel, we need to write the bootloader that is going to load 539kernel from the disk.
-In x86 architecture, the size of the bootloader is limited to 512 bytes and due to this restricted size and the need of using low-level services, the bootloader is usually written in assembly language.
-The reason of this limited size of the bootloader is because of the size of a sector in the hard disk itself.
+In x86 architecture, the size of the bootloader is limited to 512 bytes and due to this restricted size and the need of using low-level services, the bootloader is usually written in assembly language, also, because of this restricted size, we cannot depend on BIOS to load 539kernel because it going to be larger that 512 bytes, The reason of this limited size of the bootloader is because of the size of a sector in the hard disk itself.
 Each sector in the hard disk has the size of 512 bytes and as we have mentioned, BIOS is going to load the content of the first sector of hard disk, the boot sector, which, of course, as any sector its size is 512 bytes.

 The booting process is too specific to the computer architecture as we have seen and it may differs between one architecture and another.
 Some readers, especially Computer Science students may notice that the academic textbooks of operating systems don't mention the boot loader or discuss it.